 Do not expect to do this cheaply if you want to sit down and enjoy your meal.
-In Italy, a ‘bread’ charge is levied – the bread you get given after you have placed an order will cost you €2 – and in some places, this is charged per head.
+When Eating In Rome and many other places in Italy, a ‘bread’ charge is levied – the bread you get given after you have placed an order will cost you €2 – and in some places, this is charged per head.
 Unless you plan on eating a second lot of bread, do not order it!

 Dave and I shared two starters.
 We had a cured meats platter and a dish of buffalo mozzarella slices served with hot tomato pasta sauce.
 The latter was not too bad, and something I would try at home.
 For the main course Dave had taglioni with tomato pasta sauce and I had ravioli with ricotta and spinach served with a creamed rocket sauce.
 We shared a bottle of Syrah and the bill came to €50.
 This is the second most expensive meal we had in Italy.
 The food was fantastic, the restaurant worth going back to and the staff very efficient.